nodejs/i18n/guides/ROLES.md

 Main player in localization process, who actually make translation.

-To become a translator just complete with our guidelines and go ahead!
+To become a translator, just read our guidelines and go ahead!
 We really appreciate your volunteering.

 ## GitHub